Morest1124/alx-Front-end-develop-capstone-project/README.md

 	- **Secure User Authentication:**
 		- Multi-step registration and login pages.
 		- Supports third-party login (e.g., Google, LinkedIn).
+[Have note been implemented due api delays from]
 		- **Crucial Feature:** Users are required to use their **real names** and **verify their identity with an ID** before engaging with other users.
 	- **Project Browsing & Search:**
 		- View a comprehensive list of all available projects.